emmanguyen102/AI-Engineer-portfolio/README.md

-# Machine-Learning-portfolio
+# AI-Engineering-portfolio

 ## Overview

-This repo is created with the aim of gaining indepth knowledge of Machine Learning Engineering.
+This repo is created with the aim of gaining indepth knowledge of AI Engineering.
 I also post on my [Medium blog](https://hangmortimer.medium.com/) (with already > 10k views and > 1k followers) during this journey.

 ## Description

-The repo contains 7 main sections in such order:
+The repo contains 7 AI Engineering projects:
-- Regression: Random Forest Regression problem
-- Classification:
+- Fine-tuning LLMs with Hugging Face
 -

 ## Getting Started